ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/tutorials/deposit-into-a-vault.md

 # Deposit into a Vault

+{% raw-partial file="/docs/_snippets/_lending-sav-disclaimer.md" /%}

 This tutorial shows you how to deposit assets into a [single asset vault](../concepts/single-asset-vault.md).
 The example demonstrates depositing into a private vault with credential-based access control, however you can easily use the same code to deposit into a public vault.

 When you deposit into a vault, you receive shares that represent your proportional ownership of the vault's assets.
 For example, in an institutional lending context, depositing into a vault allows you to pool your assets with other depositors to participate in larger lending markets.

+{% admonition type="warning" name="Warning" %}
+Anyone can create a public vault, and malicious vault owners can drain your assets.
+Always verify that the vault owner and vault settings meet your standards before depositing assets.
+{% /admonition %}

 _(Requires the [Single Asset Vault amendment][] {% not-enabled /%})_